The North East Link (NEL) is a proposed freeway standard new road linking the Metropolitan Ring Road (M80) to the Eastern Freeway at Bulleen Road.

 Both concept plans include a good quality, playable 18-hole golf course and 23-court tennis centre.
 The key difference between the two plans is the inclusion of an AFL size sporting oval located to the north of the proposed Boroondara Tennis Centre site in one option and the inclusion of an urban forest in the other.
 The urban forest would protect and improve the biodiversity values in the area and along the important Koonung Creek and Yarra River corridors.

-Council encourages community members to contact NELP directly to express their comments on the concept plan.
-Council will also encourage NELP to engage with the broader community to ensure all users of all facilities impacted by the project have an opportunity to have their say on any proposed changes.
+We encourage community members to contact NELP directly to express their comments on the concept plan.
+We will also encourage NELP to engage with the broader community to ensure all users of all facilities impacted by the project have an opportunity to have their say on any proposed changes.

 Boroondara's submission to NELP